 Day 1 – Thursday, October 10

-- Arrive in Globe, Arizona at the Holiday Inn Express by 10:00am for a meet and greet and workshop overview.
+- Arrive in Globe, Arizona at the Best Western Copper Hills Inn by 12:00 p.m. for a meet and greet over lunch and workshop overview.

-- After a break for lunch and prepare for the afternoon shoot, we will conduct Studio Session #1 on Field Preparation.
+- In preparation for the afternoon shoot, we will conduct Studio Session #1 on Field Preparation.

 - In mid-afternoon we will depart for our field session photographing the Salt River Canyon Horseshoe Bend through sunset.